 The fiscal year in the Netherlands runs from 1 January to 31 December.
 The period for submitting your annual income tax return is generally from March 1 to 1 May of the following year.
 If you miss the deadline, you will receive a fine.

-Read more in our guide to filing your Dutch tax return.
+Read more about filing your Dutch tax return.

 Self-employed income tax in the Netherlands

 An entrepreneur who must charge and pay VAT on their income won’t be considered an entrepreneur for the purposes of income tax automatically.
 For the latter, you will need to satisfy several conditions.
 If you don’t fulfill these criteria, and you are not employed by your customer, you are not entitled to claim certain tax deductions that are available to entrepreneurs.
 However, you may claim expenses related to your work.

 When you are starting a business, you need to file digital tax returns.
 The income tax return for entrepreneurs is the same as it is for citizens.
 You can file digital tax returns via “My Tax and Customs Administration” (Mijn Belastingdienst), or via “Entrepreneur login window” (Ondernemers); both are only available in Dutch, however.